rolkra/rolkra.github.io/_posts/2025-10-23-R-Windows-Ubuntu.md

 ## Install RStudio

-Simply open the App-Center and search for "RStudio".
+Open the App-Center and search for "RStudio".
 Then simply press "install"...

 ![Ubuntu running R/RStudio](../images/windows-ubuntu-rstudio-install.png)